kshaffer/pypothesis/jekyllOutput.md

 ---
 layout: page
-title: "#IndieEdTech Annotations with hypothes.is from kris.shaffer."
+title: "#IndieEdTech Annotations with hypothes.is from kris.shaffer"
 modified: 2016-05-31 13:37:00 -0500
 image:
 ---